Coherent-All-Sky-Monitor/casm_analog_power_controller/README.md

 **Configure Your Computer:**
 - Connect your laptop/computer to the same WiFi network
-- This allows you to SSH and SCP/clone the repo to the Pi
+- This allows you to SSH and git clone the repo on the Pi

 **Production (OVRO) - IMPORTANT:**